Great Cobar mine: The syndicate

-The next phase of the mine's development and operation is associated with two brothers, William Longworth (1846–1928) and Thomas Longworth (1857–1927) and their syndicate partners, in particular Dr Richard Read (c.1848—1920).
+The next phase of the mine's development and operation is associated with two brothers, William Longworth (1846–1928) and Thomas Longworth (1857–1927), and their syndicate partners, in particular Dr Richard Read (c.1848—1920).

-After the death of their father in a mining accident, in 1884, the two Longworth brothers became joint owners of a small coal mine at Rix's Creek, near Singleton, in the Upper Hunter Valley.
+After the death of their father in a mining accident in 1884, the two Longworth brothers became joint owners of a small coal mine at Rix's Creek, near Singleton, in the Upper Hunter Valley.
 Their neighbour was Dr Richard Read, a Singleton medical practitioner, who also owned another small coal mine.
-Originally, fierce competitors, they joined forces, after Read won a contract but could not mine enough coal to supply it.
+Originally fierce competitors, they joined forces after Read won a contract but could not mine enough coal to meet the contract's requirements.

-Taking an additional partner, Albert Gould, they expanded their coal mines and built coke ovens, under the business name of the Singleton Coal and Coke Company.
+By taking an additional partner, Albert Gould, they expanded their coal mines and built coke ovens under the business name Singleton Coal and Coke Company.
 Around 1890, the partners became interested in the then idle Great Cobar mine, initially as an outlet for their coke, retaining as their advisor the mine's ex-manager, James Dunstan.
 Dunstan had been mine manager at the time of the successful demonstration of a water jacket furnace and converter at Cobar, in 1884.

 The completion of a railway line to Cobar in 1892, made it feasible to bring coke from Rix's Creek to Cobar.
-Coke would allow use of water jacket furnaces, a type of blast furnace used for non-ferrous metal smelting, in place of the less efficient, wood-fuelled reverberatory furnaces that had been used up to that time.
-The change would reduce costs and be critical to unlocking the potential of the mine, even at lower prevailing copper prices.
+Coke would allow the use of water jacket furnaces, a type of blast furnace used for non-ferrous metal smelting, in place of the less efficient, wood-fuelled reverberatory furnaces that had been used up to that time.
+The change would reduce costs and be critical to unlocking the mine's potential, even at lower prevailing copper prices.

 The partners began negotiations to operate the mine on tribute and, with Albert Dangar, a son of Henry Dangar, and W. W. Robinson, the Longworths' brother in law, formed the Great Cobar Copper Mining Syndicate in 1894.
 The syndicate was sometimes referred to as 'the Longworth syndicate', 'the Read-Longworth syndicate', or incorrectly as the 'Reid-Longworth syndicate'.